intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 To disable Optical character recognition when applying model, default is NOT disabling ocr if this is not provided as input to docker-run.sh

 ### `--ocr`
-To provide Optical character recogntion frame internal value such as `--ocr 5`, default value is 5
+To provide Optical character recogntion frame internal value such as `--ocr 5 GPU`, default recognition interval value is 5.
+Note device equal to CPU is not supported.

 ### `--barcode_disabled`
 To disable barcode detection when applying model, default is NOT disabling barcode detection if this is not provided as input to docker-run.sh